-One saying proved to be false: It was said the then new Highway 6 built through the Wabash bottom was flood proof.
+One saying proved to be false: It was said the then new Highway 6 built through the Wabash bottom was flood-proof.
 However, after the heavy rainfall, water ran across the highway in three places, getting more than a foot deep.
-Traffic across the bridge was stopped because the east approach was showing signs of not holding up. when the engineers were laying out and building the road several years earlier, the old timers who did the engineering with their naked eye, told the state men the road wouldnt stand the test like the 1909 flood.
-The engineers were sure it would; however, it didnt!
+Traffic across the bridge was stopped because the east approach was showing signs of not holding up.
+When the engineers were laying out and building the road several years earlier, old timers who did their engineering with the naked eye told the state men the road wouldn’t stand the test like the 1909 flood.
+They were right.

-1919 – The Omaha & St. Louis train No. 14, due in al7atin about midnight was ditched about three miles southeast of Pattonsburg while trying to pull through flood waters at Cypress Creek. r ie train was mvvfiig slowly at be tinTe and only the engine and one car left the track.
+- 1919 – The Omaha & St. Louis Train No. 14, due in Gallatin about midnight, was ditched about three miles southeast of Pattonsburg while trying to pull through flood waters at Cypress Creek.
+The train was moving slowly at be time and only the engine and one car left the track.
 The road bed had been washed out by the the flood and the weight of the engine carried the track down.

-1922 – A Gallatin farmer had a 180 wheat crop estimated to have made 35 bushel to the acre and it was all in shock and waiting for the threshers when the flood waters destroyed his crop.
+- 1922 – A Gallatin farmer had a 180 wheat crop estimated to have made 35 bushels to the acre and it was all in shock and waiting for the threshers when the flood waters destroyed his crop.